 \section{Subsystem Complexity Dynamics in Random Quantum Circuits}

-Thus far, we have performed classical gravity calculations to identify three sharp ``phase transitions'' that map, via holography, to sharp transitions in the complexity of reduced states of a non-gravitational quantum field theory in one fewer dimension.
+Thus far, we have performed classical gravity calculations to identify three sharp geometric ``phase transitions'' that map, via holography, to sharp transitions in the complexity of reduced states of a non-gravitational quantum field theory in one fewer dimension.
 We now imagine discretizing such a quantum field theory and representing it by $n$ qubits in a 1D layout that evolve in time by random quantum circuits with nearest-neighbor two-qubit gates.
-We use tools from quantum information to rigorously define a natural measure of state complexity for subsystems and prove sharp transitions (as in \autoref{figtable}) in the subsystem complexity of 1D random quantum circuits.
+We use tools from quantum information to rigorously define a natural measure of state complexity for subsystems and prove the existence of sharp transitions (as in \autoref{figtable}) in the subsystem complexity of 1D random quantum circuits.
 Specifically, we prove one sharp transition as a function of the subsystem size and discuss evidence for another sharp transition in time.

-The growth of circuit complexity, both for the evolved state and the circuit itself, is well-understood in RQCs.
+The growth of circuit complexity, both for the evolved state and for the circuit itself, is well-understood in RQCs.
 Rigorous lower bounds on the circuit complexity \cite{brandao2021models, Haferkamp:2021uxo, chen2024incompressibility} have now established that complexity grows (essentially) linearly in time for a time exponential in the system size.
-Here, we study the complexity growth and saturation of subsystems of states evolved by random quantum circuits.
+Here, we study complexity growth and saturation for subsystems of states evolved by random quantum circuits.
 Our definition of subsystem complexity is the natural one: the number of gates required to construct a good approximation to the target state starting from a fixed fiducial state on a number of ancillas at most polynomial in the system size.
 We define this complexity measure more precisely in \autoref{def:complexity}.
 Before we give an overview of our results, we try to argue why we might expect a complexity transition in the first place.
-In the following, $O(f(x))$ means asymptotically upper bounded by $f(x)$ and $\Omega(f(x))$ means asymptotically lower bounded by $f(x)$.
+In the following, $O(f(x))$ means asymptotically upper-bounded by $f(x)$ and $\Omega(f(x))$ means asymptotically lower-bounded by $f(x)$.